trapexit/mergerfs/README.md

 #### Can drives be written to directly?
 Outside of mergerfs while pooled?

 Yes, however its not recommended to use the same file from within the pool and from without at the same time.
-Especially if using caching of any kind (entry_timeout, attr_timeout, ac_attr_timeout, negative_timeout, auto_cache, kernel_cache).
+Especially if using caching of any kind (cache.entry, cache.attr, ac_attr_timeout, cache.negative_entry, auto_cache, kernel_cache).

 #### Why do I get an "out of space" / "no space left on device" / ENOSPC error even though there appears to be lots of space available?